 2. Go Ice Skating

 You don’t have to be a pro to have a blast on the ice.
 If you own a pair of skates and live somewhere wintry, we suggest you check out a local pond for a cost-free activity with scenic views.
+(Make sure it’s safe, though.)
 No matter where you live, though, you can always rent a pair of skates at a nearby rink, where you’ll be treated to an afternoon of family-friendly fun, and probably some tempting concessions, too.
-(The Sky Rink at Chelsea Piers and Wollman Rink in Central Park are especially glorious during the holiday season.)
+(Wollman Rink in Central Park is especially glorious during the holiday season.)

 3. Go Sledding